openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Groups
 ### Searching
 The user API endpoint is found at .../api/usermanagement/local/group.
-It will only search for local EQUELLA groups, hence the 'local', but additional usermanagement endpoints will be added in the future.
+It will only search for local openEQUELLA groups, hence the 'local', but additional usermanagement endpoints will be added in the future.
 The endpoint will list all local groups by default, but additional query string parameters may be supplied:
 * q - A text query, which will match on the group name.
 * user - An ID of a user to find all the groups for.
 * allParents - .Works in conjunction with the user parameter.
 Specify allParents=true to include parent groups in the results for any group that the user is a direct member of.